blablacar/go-synapse/README.md

 Note that a non-default `bind_address` can be dangerous.
 If you configure an `address:port` combination that is already in use on the system, haproxy will fail to start.

+Another Usefull Note:
+HAProxy reload control heavy depends on system clock.
+If you adjust your clock, when go-synapse running...
+You can have more reload than expected, or the opposite (reload waiting for n seconds instead of being each `restart_interval`).

 ### HAProxy shared HTTP Frontend ###